devmount/daily-tasks/README.md

 # DailyTasks

-This VS Code extension allows to quickly create tasks on a daily basis.
+This VS Code extension allows to quickly manage tasks on a daily basis.

 ![daily_tasks_vscode](https://user-images.githubusercontent.com/5441654/180646165-635d1e35-d78f-48d1-a20c-cb4b9c8dfaef.gif)

 ## Features

-Tasks can be created by command or by button.
-The task description can be edited anytime, they can be marked as done and removed.
+- Tasks can be created by command, button or click on the status bar item.
+- The task description can be edited anytime (even when the task is completed)
+- Tasks can be marked as done and removed.
 Also all existing tasks can be wiped at once.
+- Tasks are kept even when changing workspaces

 ## Commands